tsiemasilo/aiBOT/replit.md

 ### AI Integration
 - **OpenAI GPT-5** - Used for caption paraphrasing
-- `server/openai.ts` - OpenAI client configuration and helper functions
+- `server/openai.ts` - OpenAI client configuration and helper functions with lazy-loading for error resilience
 - `paraphraseCaption()` - Analyzes source profile's writing style and paraphrases captions to match their tone, vocabulary, and lingo
 - Environment variable: `OPENAI_API_KEY`
+- **Security**: OpenAI client is lazy-loaded to prevent application crashes when API key is not configured

 ### External APIs
 - **RapidAPI Instagram Scraper** - Fetches Instagram profile data and posts